On Sept. 23, the U.S. Department of Housing and Urban Development (HUD) announced the award of 39 new Service

 On March 25, the U.S. Court of Appeals for the Federal Circuit ruled against the U.S. Department of Housing and Urban Development (HUD) in the lawsuit on the performance-based contract administration (PBCA) case.
-HUD has yet to issue a public statement of its intentions moving forward.
-For now, status quo continues at the state contracting and project-based interaction level.
+In June, HUD submitted a request for a rehearing.
+In August, the court denied HUD's request for rehearing.

 The second wave of MFT has started in the following offices: Chicago, Minneapolis, Detroit, Columbus, Cleveland, Indianapolis, and Milwaukee.
 These offices will bestreamlined into one Midwest Region, with Chicago serving as the Regional Center and Minneapolis and Detroit serving as the Regional Satellite Offices.
 Asset Management will continue to operate in the remaining field offices.